 Walk around the tourist market on the Cuale island, check out funny T-shirts, beautiful local colored dresses, local amber jewelry, paintings and manufacturers.

-Enjoy the swinging wood pedestrian bridges connecting the Cuale island with the rest of the city.
+Enjoy the swinging wood pedestrian bridges connecting the Cuale island with the rest of the city and of course take a walk in Cuale Island towards the Malecon where you will find amazing artists selling their work.

 Check out the art galleries